Do You Fear Retirement? You’re not Alone

 What hobbies, or activities could you take up to fulfil the things you’re losing from your job?
 If you open your mind, you could remove any sense of loss by using your skills in some other way.

-So, I could do anything I want to fulfil the things I’m losing from work, for instance, I could teach, join a club or start a new hobby?
+So, I could do anything I want to fulfill the things I’m losing from work, for instance, I could teach, join a club or start a new hobby?

 Exactly, it’s simply about asking how you find the things you enjoy outside of work.
 Retirement is a time to enjoy the things you really want to do in life.